Freshman Justyn Ross already impressing Clemson’s veterans: ‘That guy is a freak’

 Justyn Ross had his sights set on having a huge freshman year before he ever arrived at Clemson for the 2018 season.

-The 6-foot-4 wide out was well aware that he was joining perhaps the best group of receivers in the country before he decided to choose the Tigers over Alabama on Signing Day.
+The 6-foot-4 wideout was aware he was joining, perhaps, the best group of receivers in the country before he decided to choose the Tigers over Alabama.

-The No. 1 recruit from the state of Alabama has drawn high praise from Clemson coaches and fellow teammates from the first practice of the season throughout the first couple of weeks.
+The No. 1 recruit from the state of Alabama has drawn praise from Clemson coaches and fellow teammates throughout the first couple of weeks of practice.

-Tigers receiver Tee Higgins, who knows how hard it is to play significant minutes at Clemson as a freshman, was asked what Ross needs to work on the most to be ready to contribute this year and had trouble coming up with an answer.
+Tigers receiver Tee Higgins, who knows how hard it is to play significant minutes at Clemson as a freshman, was asked what Ross needs to work on the most to be ready to contribute this year.
+He had trouble coming up with an answer.

-“That guy is a freak.
-He is a freak,” Higgins said.
+“That guy is a freak,” Higgins said.
 “I thought he was going to need a lot more improvement than he did.
 It’s just the little things like releases, his stance, everything really that all of us need.
 It’s just the little things.”

 Higgins, who averaged more than 20 yards per catch in 2017, impressed at the end of the year as he got more comfortable with Clemson’s system and the speed of the game.

-The Tennessee native finished with 17 catches and 345 yards and believes Ross is further along now than he was at this point last year.
+The Tennessee native finished with 17 catches and 345 yards and believes Ross is farther along now than he was at this point last year.

 “He’s quick off the ball.
 You just don’t see that in an incoming freshman,” Higgins said.
 “Like me, I wasn’t quick off the ball.
 I had to learn and get used to the game.
 That man, he’s just very quick.
 You can see it.
 And he can go up and get the ball.”

-Ross showed off that ability to go up and make a play during Clemson’s first scrimmage of the preseason on Saturday.
+Ross showed off that ability to go up and make a play during Clemson’s scrimmage Saturday.

 He made a leaping one-handed catch that the Clemson football Twitter account posted.
 The video went viral and offered Clemson fans a glimpse of what Ross is capable of.